vinsfiar/pdfgenerator/README.md

-# pdfgenerator
+# PDF Generator API
-PDF Generator API
+Python API to Convert HTML, markdown, or text into PDFs.